An $\alpha$-regret analysis of Adversarial Bilateral Trade: Introduction

 The vast body of work subsequent to \citet{Myerson83} primarily considers the Bayesian version of the problem, where agents' valuations are drawn from some distribution and the efficiency is evaluated in expectation with respect to the valuations' randomness.
-There are many incentive compatible mechanisms that give a constant approximation to the social welfare (in the Bayesian setting), e.g., see \citet{BlumrosenD14}.
-On the other hand, finding a constant approximation to the gain from trade has been a long standing problem and only a very recent paper of \citet{DengMSW21} has given a Bayesian incentive compatible mechanism for this problem.
+There are many incentive compatible mechanisms that give a constant approximation to the social welfare \citep[see, e.g.,][and previous works]{CaiW23,LiuR023}.
+On the other hand, finding a constant approximation to the gain from trade has been a long standing problem and only a recent paper of \citet{DengMSW21} has given a Bayesian incentive compatible mechanism for this problem.
 In this paper we deal with the harder scenario where an adversary determines seller and buyer valuations ({\sl i.e.}, valuations are not drawn from some distribution).
 Ergo, positive results in the Bayesian setting are inapplicable in our setting.

 Following \citet{Nicolo21}, we consider the sequential adversarial bilateral trade problem, where at each time step $t$, a new seller-buyer pair arrives.
 The seller has some private valuation $s_t \in [0,1]$ representing the smallest price she is willing to accept; conversely, the buyers holds as private information $b_t \in [0,1]$, {\sl i.e.}, the largest price she is willing to pay to get the good.
 Concurrently, the mechanism posts price $p_t$ to the seller and $q_t$ to the buyer.
 If they both accept ($s_t \le p_t$ and $q_t \le b_t$), then the trade happens at those prices, otherwise the agents leave forever.
 By the requirement that the mechanism be budget balanced, the prices posted by the mechanism are such that $p_t \le q_t.$ At the end of each time step, the mechanism receives some feedback that depends on the outcome of the trade.
 Ideally, we would like to have a strategy for the sequential bilateral trade problem whose average gain from trade converges to that of the best fixed posted price mechanism in hindsight.
 However, as \citet{Nicolo21} showed, this is a hopeless task.